coolbeevip/ansible-playbook/elasticsearch/README.md

 # Automate Install Elasticsearch Cluster with Ansible Playbook | [中文](README_ZH.md)

-Please create a `elasticsearch` user and defautl password is `123456` on the linux server before starting.
-This playbook script install three node clusters.
+Please create an `elasticsearch` user, and the default password is `123456` on the Linux server before starting.
+This playbook script installs three node clusters.
 Since the 7.x version will use the bundled JDK, there is no need to install the Java in advance.

 ## Planning Your Installation